kevinb22/gzoltar-and-tarantula-techniques/tarantula/README.md

 tarantula
 ---------
-The classes in the tarantula directory are used to take the information from the json file produced by tacoco and from JUnit then use the information to caculate the supsciousness for the lines of a program using the tarantula technique.
+The classes in the tarantula directory are used to take the information from the json file produced by tacoco and junit tests on the program and then use the information to caculate the supsciousness for the lines of a program using the tarantula technique.
 Refer to the documentation in the classes for more information.

 TarantulaSuspiciousnessCalculation